After hoopla, Carney set for quiet policy debut at Bank of England

 "It's nothing short of ridiculous how the UK numbers have turned around ahead of Mr Carney's arrival, suggesting he's got very lucky timing," said Neville Hill, an economist at Credit Suisse in London.
 "The case for the (bank) doing something on Thursday is really pretty limited."

-Adding to the challenge of any quick action by Carney, several other top policymakers have been skeptical about the need for changes, including the possibility of buying more government bonds.
+Adding to the challenge of any quick action by Carney, several other top policymakers have been sceptical about the need for changes, including the possibility of buying more government bonds.

 Only two of more than 50 economists polled by Reuters last week - before the data - predicted changes at this week's meeting, even as yields on government debt, including British gilts, rose on concerns about the U.S. Federal Reserve eventually halting its bond-buying.

-The poll gave a 40 percent chance of the BoE reviving its bond-buying program during 2013.
+The poll gave a 40 percent chance of the BoE reviving its bond-buying programme during 2013.

 MARKETS WILL HAVE TO WAIT